Like saving money? Living frugally?

 In a heavy-bottomed pan, mix the flour, salt and water.
 Place the pan over medium heat.
 And gradually pour the water.
 Use a wooden spoon to mix till the dough becomes stiff.
 Turn onto a plate, let it cool down and then knead it into the desired consistency.
 I add food coloring sometimes to brighten the white dough up.
 Divide the dough and add a few drops of red, green, yellow and knead the colors in.
 The entire activity takes me about 10 minutes and the dough lasts for at least a month.
 But don’t leave it uncovered or it’ll dry out.

-Glass and All-Purpose Cleaners
+Glass and All-Purpose Cleaners for Eco and Frugal Housekeeping

 If you’re still spending money on chemical-laden glass and window cleaners, maybe its time to change.
 To vinegar.
 I love my vinegar-water solution and use it for everything.
 Cleaning the glass (obviously), my toddler’s toys, high chair, the kitchen countertop, the bathroom faucets and pretty much anything that needs to be duster.
 Just mix equal quantities of white vinegar and water.
 Decant into spray bottles and use.